-To demonstrate adequate immunization against each disease, a student must present a certificate of immunization from the physician, nurse, public health official, or school provider who administered the immunization.
+To demonstrate adequate immunization against each disease, you must present a certificate of immunization from the physician, nurse, public health official, or school provider who administered the immunization.
 The proof must specify the immunizing agent and the date it was administered.
 School health records are usually accepted to meet these requirements.
-A letter from a doctor is not acceptable.
-If immunization cannot be determined, re-immunization is required.